Christmas 2011 in Bethlehem, USA

 In Georgia, a short drive from Athens, the state’s Bethlehem (BethlehemGA.org) calls itself “The little town under the star.”
 It received its name from Bethlehem Methodist Church, which dates to the late 18th century.

 The streets in this small town have names related to the Christmas story: There’s Joseph Street and Mary Avenue, as well as Star, Shepherd and Angel Streets, and Manger and Christmas Avenues.
-A live Nativity pageant was held on Dec.
+A live Nativity pageant is held on Dec.
 22-23.

 Although not named Bethlehem, McAdenville, N.C., is known as “Christmas Town USA.”
 (McAdenville is less than two miles from Belmont Abbey College.)